mt-akar/Quadrillion/README.md

 ## My Little Quadrillion

-My little quadrillion is a digital version of the Quadrillion game with awsome additions.
+My little quadrillion is a digital version of the Quadrillion game with awesome additions.

 ### Additional features